Apple, Amazon Suspend Parler Social Network | Hamodia.com

-Apple Inc and Amazon.com Inc have suspended Parler from their respective App Store and web-hosting service, saying the social-networking service that many right-leaning social-media users have flocked to has not taken adequate measures to prevent the spread of posts inciting violence.
+Apple Inc and Amazon.com Inc have suspended Parler from their respective App Store and web hosting service, saying the social networking service popular with many right-leaning social media users has not taken adequate measures to prevent the spread of posts inciting violence.

 “We have suspended Parler from the App Store until they resolve these issues,” Apple said in a statement Saturday.